-This positivity and wellbeing journal also includes beautiful, calming images of nature, inspirational quotes, adult colouring pages, and four small gifts to make you smile.
+This positivity and wellbeing journal also includes beautiful, calming images of nature overlaid with inspirational quotes, and adult colouring pages for when the words won’t come but you’re feeling creative.

 My First Happy Journal

 The gratitude and wellbeing journal for kids is designed to be gender neutral and engaging.